What is Area Code and how it Work?

 628 area code

-The 628 area code is located in the southwestern part of the United States.
-It covers five states: Arizona, New Mexico, Texas, Oklahoma, and Utah.
-Area code 628 was created on November 15, 2001.
+The 628 area code is situated in the southwestern region of the United States.
+Notably, it spans across five states, namely Arizona, New Mexico, Texas, Oklahoma, and Utah.
+This expansive area code, denoted as 628, came into existence on November 15, 2001.

 917 area code